robdenman/github-games/README.md

 1. Press the space bar to get started.
 2. Press the up arrow to rotate the shape.
 3. The goal is to create complete rows with no empty spaces.
-4. Don't let the pieces stack up too high!
+4. Don't let the pieces stack up too high or game over!

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_